osmode/ddash/README.md

 ## Prerequisites
 ---
-This project is built on awesome work by the [IPFS](https://github.com/ipfs/ipfs), [Ethereum](https://www.ethereum.org), [OpenPGP](https://www.openpgp.org), [web3.py](https://github.com/pipermerriam/web3.py), and [py-ipfs](https://github.com/ipfs/py-ipfs-api) communities.
+This project builds on work by the [Ethereum](https://www.ethereum.org), [web3.py](https://github.com/pipermerriam/web3.py), [IPFS](https://github.com/ipfs/ipfs) and [py-ipfs](https://github.com/ipfs/py-ipfs-api) communities.

-The DDASH Installer, which currently supports Ubuntu 16.04 and Mac OS, installs all dependencies (including the Go Ethereum client, IPFS, the Python IPFS API, and gnupg).
+The DDASH Installer, which currently supports Ubuntu 16.04 and Mac OS, installs all dependencies (including the Go Ethereum client, IPFS, and the Python IPFS API).

 ## Precautions
 The technologies used here are still in alpha.
 If you own cryptoassets such as Bitcoin and Ether, make sure you keep these on a completely separate machine.
 This software is still in development.
-Be very careful when enabling RPC while your accounts are unlocked.
+Be cautious when enabling RPC while your accounts are unlocked.
 This can lead to Ethereum wallet attacks, hence the recommendation to keep your development environment completely separate from any real Ether you might own.

 ## Quickstart